cipherstash/sqltk/README.md

 `$ cargo install cargo-expand`

   > NOTE: `cargo-expand` invokes Rust *nightly* to do its job.
 Therefore a nightly Rust toolchain must be installed.
-However, `sqlparser-ast-toolkit`'s generated code does not require a nightly compiler.
+However, `sqltk`'s generated code does not require a nightly compiler.

-2. Add `sqlparser-ast-toolkit` to your Cargo project
+2. Add `sqltk` to your Cargo project

 `$ cargo add sqlparser-ast-tookit`